Protect Yourself from Scams

 How to Recognize a Scam

-- The Department of Homeland Security may call you to ask about your record but won’t ask for money over the phone.
+- The Department of Homeland Security typically does not call you nor will they ask for money over the phone.
 The IRS will NEVER call.
 Almost no government office will contact you via email (with the exception of the Department of State who will email you using the address on your visa application).

-- Check that email address ends in @gov.edu
+- Check that the email address ends in @gov.edu

 What a Scammer Will Do